Renesas-SST/meta-renesas/recipes-docs/rz-cmn-readme/files/README.md

 - In Eclipse, go to the `Run` menu and select `Debug Configurations`.
 - Under the Debugger tab, select `C/C++ Remote Application`
 - In the `Main` tab, in `Connection Type`, select `Remote` and click `Edit`
-  - Host: Enter the IP address of RZ/G2L-SBC.
+  - Host: Enter the IP address of target board.
-  - User: Enter the user name of RZ/G2L-SBC (typically `root`).
+  - User: Enter the user name of target board (typically `root`).
   - Authentication: Choose between key-based authentication or password-based authentication, depending on your preference.
   - Finally, click Finish to complete the setup for the SSH session.
-- In the Remote Absolute File Path field, specify the location where Eclipse will copy the program on the RZ/G2L-SBC.
-Click Browse to connect via SSH and select the target location, or manually enter the path on the RZ/G2L-SBC.
+- In the Remote Absolute File Path field, specify the location where Eclipse will copy the program on the target board.
+Click Browse to connect via SSH and select the target location, or manually enter the path on the target board.
 - In the Debugger tab:
   - In GDB Debugger: Provide the path to your cross-compiled GDB (e.g., `/home/renesas/esdk/5.1.4/tmp/sysroots/x86_64/usr/bin/aarch64-poky-linux/aarch64-poky-linux-gdb`).